eqbeats/eqbeats/README.md

 #### Environment

 If you want YouTube support, set the `EQBEATS_YT_API_KEY` to your YouTube API key.
 You can acquire one [here](https://code.google.com/apis/youtube/dashboard/gwt/index.html).

-You can set the `EQBEATS_HTTPS` variable to anything if you wish to always use https.
+You can set the `EQBEATS_HTTPS` variable to anything if you wish to always use HTTPS.

 You also need to make sure that you are in the `http` group, as well as the user running the webserver.

-You need the following file structure, writable by the user that will run EqBeats:
+You need the following file structure, writable by the user that will run
+EqBeats:
 * `EQBEATS_DIR` (by default: `/var/lib/eqbeats/`)
 * `EQBEATS_DIR/tracks`
 * `EQBEATS_DIR/art`